What to expect

 git remote add origin command.

-I suggest just leaving just leaving this tab open while you complete Intro to CLI
+I suggest just leaving this tab open while you complete Intro to CLI

 If you choose to either close the tab, or navigate elsewhere, this information will remain available to you when you return to view the repository.